 - If there is a change in your child's schedule, you must call the school at ext.
-2101 with this information for your child's safety.
+2000 (Mesa) or ext.
+3000 (Pima) with this information for your child's safety.
 All calls for the parent call list must be received before 2:00 p.m.
 You may also email the call list directly. - There will be no student sign outs from the front office between 2:30 and 3:30 p.m.
 Please plan accordingly. - There will be no visitor parking allowed at the Administration building from 2:30-3:30 p.m.
-(Mesa Campus). - Students who are walking home will meet the aides at the gate between the administration and kindergarten buildings (Mesa Campus). - Students who are walking home will meet the aides at the bike area (Pima Campus). - Parents meeting their children to walk home will meet them outside the gate, not in the office.
-Parents of all walkers/bike riders will be required to sign a liability waiver.
-Parents meeting walkers/bike riders will not be allowed to park on campus. - For parent pick up, please arrive at your designated time.
-This will help relieve traffic congestion.

-- During parent pick up, parents must display placard on the rear view mirror.
-Parents without a placard will be escorted out to Baseline Road. - For the safety of our students and faculty, please be courteous to other drivers in the parking areas. - For the safety of our students and faculty, do not block crosswalks. - Students who are not at parent pick up, walking, or involved in an after school program must be on the playground at 3:00 p.m. - All students on campus after 3:00 p.m., who are not riding the bus, enrolled in an after school program, or waiting in parent pickup will be directed to after school care.
+(Mesa Campus). - Students who are walking home will meet the aides at the gate between the administration and kindergarten buildings where they will be escorted by staff to the off-site walker pick up location (Mesa Campus). - Students who are walking home will meet the aides at the bike area where they will be escorted by staff to the off-site walker pick up location (Pima Campus). - Parents meeting their children to walk home will meet them at the designated off-site location at each campus. - Parents of all walkers/bike riders will be required to sign a liability waiver. - Parents meeting walkers/bike riders will not be allowed to park on campus. - For parent pick up, please arrive at your designated time.
+This will help relieve traffic congestion. - During parent pick up, parents must display placard on the rear view mirror.
+Parents without a placard will be escorted out to Baseline Road. - For the safety of our students and faculty, students must load into cars on the passenger side of the vehicle. - For the safety of our students and faculty, please be courteous to other drivers in the parking areas. - For the safety of our students and faculty, do not block crosswalks. - Students who are not at parent pick up, walking, or involved in an after school program must be on the playground at 3:00 p.m. - All students on campus after 3:00 p.m., who are not riding the bus, enrolled in an after school program, or waiting in parent pick up will be directed to after school care.